Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Hypothesis projection

 \end{Prop}

 The second condition, more adequate for application, \textit{somehow} generalizes Proposition \ref{PropNoRandom}, as it only needs to be satisfied for a randomly chosen $\bh$.
 In exchange, it holds only under some additional conditions on the moments of $\bX$ and $Y$.
-Before stating it we need some preliminary results, being the first one included here for the sake of completeness.
+Before stating it, we need some preliminary results, the first taken from \cite{Cuesta-Albertos2007a} and included here for the sake of completeness.